phxql/argon2-jvm/README.md

 If you are using an OS or an architecture which is not that common (e.g. argon2-jvm has no support for BSD), this library will not work for you, if your system has no native installation of the Argon2 library.

 [Spring Security Crypto](https://github.com/spring-projects/spring-security/tree/master/crypto) has a `Argon2PasswordEncoder`
 which doesn't have any dependencies on native C libraries, as it uses Bouncy Castle which implements the Argon2 algorithm in pure Java.
-And don't let the name "Spring Security" scare you, the Spring Security Crypto has no dependency on Spring or Spring Security.
+And don't let the name "Spring Security Crypto" scare you, it has no dependency on Spring or Spring Security.
 If you don't need (for whatever reason) the native Argon2 library, I would suggest that you look at the `Argon2PasswordEncoder` from Spring Security Crypto.

 I have prepared a [small showcase project](https://github.com/phxql/argon2-playground) which demonstrates the use of Argon2 with Spring Security Crypto.